vuejs/vue-cli/docs/build.md

 $ vue build index.js --prod
 ```

-If your want to directly test a component without manually create a Vue instance for it, try:
+If you want to directly test a component without manually create a Vue instance for it, try:

 ```bash
 $ vue build Component.vue
 ```

 <details><summary>How does this work?</summary>
-When the input file ends with `.vue` extension, we use a [default app entry](/lib/default-entry.js) to load the given component, otherwise we treat it as a normal webpack entry.
+When the input file ends with `.vue` extension, we use a [default app entry](/lib/default-entry.es6) to load the given component, otherwise we treat it as a normal webpack entry.
 For jsx component which ends with `.js` extension, you can enable this behavior manually by adding `--mount`.
 </details>

 **To distribute component:**